matteodefra/matteodefra.github.io/index.md

 </center>
 ~~~

-I am a first year PhD student at the [ALGO team](https://algo.unige.ch/) group at the [University of Geneva](https://www.unige.ch/dinfo/en/), advised by [Arnaud Casteigts](https://arnaudcasteigts.net/).
+I am a second year PhD student at the [ALGO team](https://algo.unige.ch/) group at the [University of Geneva](https://www.unige.ch/dinfo/en/), advised by [Arnaud Casteigts](https://arnaudcasteigts.net/).
 My research focuses on algorithms for graph problems and motion planning problems, with a focus on computational complexity and probabilistic approaches.
 I am also interested in quantum computing and learning theory, and the generation of intermediately-hard instances that may help demonstrating quantum advantage.

 I obtained my Master's Degree in Computer Science, with a specialization in AI and Applied Math, at University of Pisa, Italy.